-Each morning, Martina wakes up at 5 o’clock to prepare the food for her baby, cook rise for gods and demons, and pray.
-Martina is my host at the local home where I am living in Ubud and her morning routine resembles that of most women in Bali.
-Well, may be except for the baby food.
+Each morning, Martina wakes up at 5 o’clock to prepare the food for her baby.
+She, then, cooks rise for gods and demons, and prays.
+Martina is my host at the local home I am living in Ubud and her morning routine resembles that of most women in Bali.

 As you walk up and down the curvy streets of the island, you will notice leaf plates with rice and flowers placed on the ground.
 They are meticulously put in front the entrances of temples, homes, shops, supermarkets, restaurants – everywhere.
 Initially, you may think:

 Oh, look, someone dropped this beautiful…umm, what is it?

-The leaf plates are offerings called ‘Canang Sari’ and an integral part of Balinese culture.
+The leaf plates are, in fact, offerings called ‘Canang Sari’ — an integral part of Balinese culture.
 Before the first sun beams caress the fairytale-like rooftops of the buildings, local women are already cooking rice and plaiting leafs into small containers.
-The ritual is both time and resource consuming.
-Yet, not only is the ritual daily, it repeats in the afternoon.
+The ritual is both time, and resource consuming.
+Yet, not only is the ritual daily, but it repeats in the afternoon as well.

 What mostly fascinates me about this ritual, though, is that the act of offering is not only to the gods but also to the lower spirits.
 In Bali, people believe that for harmony to exist both gods and demons are to be respected.
 If there is balance between the polarities, there shall be harmony within the family.

 I think of how most cultures and religions have been fighting evil with the intention for good to prevail.
 It has been the all-time grand battle: good vs. evil.
 A battle that seems to be endless.
-And after an infinite number of rounds between the two forces, which is the pretender that dominates?
-If good knocking down evil is not the key to harmony, than why not try otherwise?
-Why not offer evil our respect and instead of fight it, tame it?
+And now, after an infinite number of rounds between the two forces, which is the pretender that dominates?
+If good knocking down evil is not the key to harmony, than why not try some different, even shocking?
+Why not offer evil our respect, and rather than fight it, tame it?
 For it is well-known that without evil, good simply cannot exist.

 Hot and cold.